 District Court Summons Rules

-You’ve received a summons to appear before Judge Gallagher in District Court, and you’re probably full of questions.
+You’ve received a summons to appear before Judge Dawson in District Court, and you’re probably full of questions.
 First, read your summons thoroughly.
 You may be aware that you’ve received traffic citations or that there’s a criminal matter you’re involved in, and the summons is addressing these issues.
 However, sometimes, such as in cases of a civil matter, including a minor lawsuit or a landlord-tenant action, you may have been blindsided.
 Whatever the reason for your court summons, having great legal representation can help your case and provide guidance throughout the process.

 Contact Enrique Latoison today